 Broccoli, 1 small piece, separated into large florets

-For the Teriyaki sauce, simmer in a pot to reduce initial volume to half and thicken texture, about 20 minutes:
+Teriyaki sauce: Simmer in a pot in order to reduce initial volume to half and thicken the texture, for about 20 minutes:

 Soy sauce, 1/2 cup